ocbe-uio/imml/docs/main/installation.rst

 `iMML` supports additional features that require optional dependencies.
 You can install these dependencies by specifying extras during installation.
 For example:

-- [matlab]: Some algorithms were originally developed in Matlab.
+- [octave]: Some algorithms were originally developed in Matlab.
 If you want to use the original implementation, use this module.
 - [r]: Some algorithms were originally developed in R. If you want to use the original implementation, use this module.
 - [deep]: Deep learning methods are included in this module.